THE BOTTOM LINE

 More than half of the Metals & Minerals we test are known to be toxic, dangerous, carcinogenic or have unknown effects on humans.
 Long red bars in your results make it imperative to investigate possible exposure routes.
 Evidence indicates that results with longer red bars correlate well with even low levels of consistent exposure to these metals ranging in time from several months to a year or more.

-GETTING THE MOST FROM YOUR RESULT VISUALISATION
+GETTING THE MOST FROM RESULTS

 THE COLOUR BARS